AI Log speaks

 The Boring Revolution: How AI Will Change Education and the Workplace, and Why You Might Not Even Notice at Explorance World in Montreal.
 Notes and image credits are here.
 You can watch the talk, including the Q&A, on YouTube here.

 I was invited to the Midwest Symposium on Social Entrepreneurship in Kansas City, Missouri, where I appeared on a panel about AI in education with a filmmaker and a lawyer.
-I was also part of a workshop on Perceptual Learning led by anthropologist Shannon Jackson, who argued we should think of human learning as a βpromiscuous coupling of perception and cognition.β This is now my favorite way to describe how humans learn differently from machines!
+I was also part of a workshop on Perceptual Learning led by anthropologist Shannon Jackson, who argued we should think of human learning as a βpromiscuous coupling of perception and cognition.β This is now my favorite way to describe how humans learn!

 Visit my website to book me for your next education conference, podcast, or faculty workshop, or to arrange for me to talk with you and your organization.